 CRAFT Editorial Feedback

-Are you looking for feedback on a piece of short fiction?
-Whether you’re applying to workshops, residencies, or MFA programs, or polishing a piece to submit to lit mags or writing contests, or seeking notes for any reason, we are so pleased to offer editorial feedback on flash fiction and short stories up to 6,000 words.
+Are you looking for quality feedback on a piece of short fiction or creative nonfiction?
+Whether you’re applying to workshops, residencies, or MFA programs, or polishing a piece to submit to lit mags or writing contests, or seeking notes on your work for any reason, we are so pleased to offer editorial feedback on prose up to 6,000 words.

-We’ve carefully chosen a small team of qualified editors to provide critique.
-For each piece sent through our editorial feedback category, we will return to the writer line-level editorial notes, as well as a global letter discussing the strengths of the writing and the recommended focus for revision.
-While editorial feedback is inherently subjective, our criticism will always be actionable and encouraging.
+We’ve carefully chosen a team of qualified editors to provide thoughtful critique.
+For each piece sent through our editorial feedback category, we will return to the writer line-level marginal notes, as well as a global letter discussing the strengths of the writing and the recommended focus for revision.
+While editorial feedback is inherently subjective, our suggestions will always be actionable and encouraging.
 Please allow up to twelve weeks to receive your feedback materials.